Bring These Things

 * BRING REALLY WARM CLOTHES.
 We can’t stress this enough – BRING REALLY WARM CLOTHES AND WATERPROOF CLOTHES EVEN IF IT’S HOT AND SUNNY WHEN YOU LEAVE HOME.
 It can get very cold at night.

 * REFILLABLE DRINK BOTTLE (not glass).
-Free drinking water is on-site.
+There is free drinking water available in all the campgrounds and the Amphi.
 Help us reduce single-use plastic bottles.

 * SUNGLASSES, HAT, SUNSCREEN, LONGSLEEVE SHIRT, etc.

 * PHOTO ID – If you are over 18 and wish to gain access, BRING PHOTO ID.
 EVEN IF YOU ARE 55 YOU WILL STILL NEED PHOTO ID.

 * CARD AND/OR CASH.
 Card is now accepted at the Gift Shoppe, Heaven Eleven, the Ice truck and all bars and food stalls.
 All still accept cash too.
 There is an ATM on site but it’s best to bring cash with you.

 * MOBILE PHONE – there are no landline public phones on site.
 There are public phones in the town of Meredith, 10 minutes drive from the site.
 Coverage on the farm is improving all the time.
 You may have to go to the highest part of the site to get a signal.